 Getting into the accredited investor race is a long process.
 To become an accredited investor, you must submit a form detailing information about yourself and your finances, including what types of real estate you own and how much debt you owe.
 Physical records such as bank statements and verifying tax forms are also necessary to confirm that you meet the outlined financial requirement.

 You can become an accredited investor by investing in real estate projects already approved by other accredited investors.
-Several syndicates offer a higher return on investment than most opportunities on the market today.
+Several real estate syndication companies offer a higher return on investment than most opportunities on the market today.

 So, what assets can an accredited investor buy?